KSheeds1/Gym-Rat-Dictionaries/README.md

 ![My favourites](static/images/README/my-faves.png)

 ### **Upvote and downvote functionality:**
 Promotes further user interaction with the app and also gives the user a sense of community, as the functionality displays the amount of 'upvotes' or 'downvotes' a definition has gotten from the Gym Rat Dictionaries community.
-Both icons to vote on a definition are displayed on each definition panel and a user can simply click it to vote on a definition.
+Both vote icons are displayed on all definition card panels and a user can simply click on either button to up or down vote a definition.

 **Note:** Only registered users have access to upvote and downvote functionality.
+Users cannot upvote a definition they have already downvoted and vice versa.
+Although they can change their vote by clicking on the vote choice made originally to remove it and then are free to vote again.

 ![Up/down vote](static/images/README/up-down-vote.png)